xionwang/xionwang.github.io/source/about/index.md

 ## Bio

-My name is Xiongwei, and I was born in Wuhan, China.
-Now I work as a Software Developer, living in Seattle, WA.
+My name is Roman, and I was born in Wuhan, China.
+I work as a Software Developer, living in the Greater Seattle Area in the USA.

 You can reach my Gmail at `python3 -c 'print("".join(["wang", "roman"][1::-1] + [str(n) for n in [pow(2,3)] * 3]))'`.